YichaoOU/HemTools/docs/content/NGS_pipelines/diff_genes.rst

 This file contains 4 columns.
 The first 3 columns are read1.fastq.gz, read2.fastq.gz, and a UID for output.
 The 4th column is a group ID, which is used for differential gene expression analysis between any two groups.

-You can use ``HemTools_dev rna_seq --guess_input`` to generate the first 3 columns and then add the 4th column manually.
+You can use ``run_lsf.py --guess_input`` to generate the first 3 columns and then add the 4th column manually.

 An example is shown below.